SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 21 December, 2021 at 14:04:02
+# Last Refreshed - 21 December, 2021 at 15:04:16
 The Latest Activity was a EBikeRide

-*Have gravel bike,  will get muddy!!*
+*Up to the Monument and back again*

-which happened on 18 December, 2021 at 11:51:38
+which happened on 21 December, 2021 at 13:32:08

-Which is 0 years, 0 months, 3 days, 2 hours and 12 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 1 hours and 32 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/6398458092
+You can see it here https://www.strava.com/activities/6410917877

 ## Average Bike Speed Outside
 How does my average bike speed vary for rides that are outside by distance, by year, and by type of ride?